 4. He Interviewed for the Browns Head Coaching Vacancy

-Patricia's stock has been soaring since becoming the Patriots defensive coordinator, especially over the past two seasons.
+Patricia’s stock has been soaring since he became the Patriots defensive coordinator, especially over the past two seasons.

-After Mike Pettine was fired by the Browns after the season, Patricia interviewed for that head coaching job, but didn't get it.
+After Mike Pettine was fired by the Browns, Patricia interviewed for that head coaching job, but didn’t get it.
 It ultimately went to Hue Jackson.

 The Miami Dolphins were also interested in Patricia, but opted to hire Adam Gase.